"How to extract audio from a DVD?"

 Q1.
 How to rip audio from DVD by chapters?

-It's easy to extract audio from DVD by specific chapters.
+It's easy to rip audio from DVD by specific chapters.
 After Step 2, expand the button of Chapter List of the selected titles, uncheck Select all chapters and tickle up the needed chapters only.

 Q2.
 How to extract audio from DVD with multiple titles?